paritytech/ink-waterfall/README.md

 * `CANVAS_PORT` ‒ Port under which the `canvas-node` is running, defaults to `9944`.

-## Known issues
+## Known issue

-The tooltips which show the result of a contract upload or transaction (`ExtrinsicSuccess`, …) disappear after some time.
-If too many UI tests are run at the same time the tooltips might disappear before the test is finished processing them.
+The tooltips which show the result of a contract upload or contract transaction (`ExtrinsicSuccess`, …) disappear after some time.
+When too many UI tests are run at the same time the tooltips might disappear before the test is finished processing them.

 The test will then fail with a `NoSucheElement` error, indicating that the DOM element is no longer available.
 The easiest fix for this is to limit the number of concurrent test threads via `cargo test --jobs 4`.